 So, whether you eat or drink, or whatever you do, do all to the glory of God.1 Corinthians 10:31

 To the spiritual person, everything is spiritual.
-Remember this next time you’re at the dinner table or on the exercise bike.
+Let’s remember this next time we’re at the dinner table or on the exercise bike.